erdemUB/LEN/README.md

 # Large Engagement Networks for Classifying Coordinated Campaigns and Organic Twitter Trends

 ### Overview
 Our dataset(LEN) is a graph classification benchmark of Turkish Twitter engagement networks to help identify campaign graphs and other downstream tasks or identifying the type of campaign.
-The data is publically available [here](https://jakir-sust.github.io/large-engagement-dataset/).
+The data is publicly available [here](https://erdemub.github.io/large-engagement-network/).
 ### Dataset Description
 LEN, consists of an overall dataset and a small dataset.
 **Small Dataset (LEN-Small)**: The small dataset contains 51 campaign and 49 non-campaign networks.
 There are 6 sub-types in campaign and 7 in non-campaign.
 The following is a brief dataset description.